From Laboratory to Real-World Applications: Benchmarking Agentic Code Reasoning at the Repository Level: RepoReason: Design and Construction

 \textbf{Function-Level Structural Filtering and Complexity Grading.} Instead of traditional hard thresholds, we implemented a weighted scoring system based on captured traces to identify high-density test cases.
 We calculated a complexity score for each test function:

 { }

 This formula prioritizes computational intensity (Call Count, 50\%) and execution depth (Stack Depth, 20\%), while balancing coverage breadth (Function Count, 20\%) and cross-module dependencies (File Count, 10\%).
 The baselines ($N_{\text{files}}=4, N_{\text{funcs}}=15, N_{\text{calls}}=30, D=4$) are calibrated to the empirical distribution of the target repositories.
-We primarily select tests rated 3 stars or higher ($\text{Score} \ge 0.30$), filtering out approximately 13\% of trivial functions.
+We primarily select tests rated 3 stars or higher ($\text{Score} \ge 0.30$), filtering out approximately 13\% of trivial test cases.